Wilderland is an ever changing enigma that takes grounding in its awesome past, the people here and now and its limitless future potential

 In 2006 Dan passed, followed by Edith.
 This was a difficult point of time, for when something looses it founding pillars it takes a long time to re-balance and find its self again, just as one grieving would do, as is nature.
 Wilderland has never quite been the same without Dan but his legacy lives on and continues to flourish.
 His memory lives on through story and quirky inventions still found on the land and at the roadside shop.

 2017 saw the destruction of fire which ripped through the hills either side of the central community - luckily only a few buildings were lost - but in reality the devastation was wicked and many people left.
-Wilderland has taken a long time to recover from this however the horizons are optimistic and the energy of rejuvination is collective.
+Wilderland has taken a long time to recover from this however the horizons are optimistic.
+There has been a surge in cultivating diversity and creating fresh opportunities on the land for people to get involved with

 Members of Wilderland lending a hand and participating in Nambassa 1979